spectrocloud/librarium/docs/docs-content/enterprise-version/install-palette/install-on-vmware/airgap-install/vmware-vsphere-airgap-instructions.md

 :::info

 This guide is for preparing your airgap environment only.
-For instructions on installing Palette on [VMware](../install-on-vmware/install.md) or [Kubernetes](../install-on-kubernetes/install.md), refer to their respective guides.
+For instructions on installing Palette on [VMware](./install.md).
 A checklist of the steps you will complete to prepare your airgap environment for Palette is available in the [Checklist](./checklist.md) page.

 :::